scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 </div>

-#### How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?

 The table above shows the loss functions for different diffusion model types.
 For the VP model, the loss represents score matching that trains the score function.
 For the VE-Karras model, the loss is a denoising objective with a noise prediction model $\epsilon_\theta$.
 For the Rectified flow model, the loss is flow matching.
 These training objectives are now unified under the same maximum likelihood framework, answering the question: